ibm-early-programs/node-red-contrib-watson-machine-learning/README.md

 to select model and deployment.
 A list of published models and deployments is automatically retrieved by the node, making use of the API.

-When running a prediction `msg.filename` needs to be select to an arrays of an array of values, against which to run predictions against. eg. To run a prediction against a model expecting 6 decimal numbers.
+When running a prediction `msg.payload` needs to be select either to an arrays of an array of values, or an object containing and array of array of values, against which to run predictions against. eg. To run a prediction against a model expecting 6 decimal numbers.
 ````
 msg.payload = [[16.4, 48.3, 30, 75.4, 28.9, 20]];